People are Calling BlockDAG a Scam! Is This True?

 FAQs

-2. Is BlockDAG a scam?
+Is BlockDAG itself a scam?

 Disclaimer: The content of this article does not constitute financial or investment advice.